adambard/learnxinyminutes-docs/gdscript.html.markdown

   for i in range(20): # GDScript's range is similar to Python's
     print(i) # so this will print numbers from 0 to 19

+  for i in 20: # unlike Python, you can loop over an int directly
+    print(i) # so this will also print numbers from 0 to 19

   for i in ["two", 3, 1.0]: # iterating over an array
     print(i)